-To understand this, let’s look at the main communication styles you’re likely to come across at work.
+To understand this, let’s look at the main communication styles you’ll likely encounter at work.

 The Four Basic Communication Styles ( In The Workplace)